timholy/AdvancedScientificComputing/homeworks/tdd.md

 ### Using Revise in conjunction with test-driven development

 As acknowledged in lecture, sometimes it is difficult to capture a bug with a good, minimalistic test until you have verified that you genuinely understand the bug; sometimes, the only way to be sure you understand it is to fix it.
 You still want to be sure your test captures the bug (i.e., your new tests would fail without the fix), which basically means "backing out your fix" and re-running your test in the context of your test suite.
 The [Revise package](https://github.com/timholy/Revise.jl) can help automate [this process](https://timholy.github.io/Revise.jl/stable/#Secrets-of-Revise-%22wizards%22-1).
+This may not happen to you on this homework, but if it does, here's the workflow:

+1. In VS Code, check out a branch and commit your candidate *test*.
-In VS Code, you can stash code within the `git`/Source control pane by clicking "..." followed by "Stash" and then "Stash" again.
+2. In VS Code, [stash](https://git-scm.com/book/en/v2/Git-Tools-Stashing-and-Cleaning) the fix by clicking "..." (in the `git`/Source control view) followed by "Stash" and then "Stash" again.
 Give your stash a brief message.
-Reverse this process by selecting "Pop stash..." from the same menu.
-Note that stashing/unstashing can sometimes generate conflicts which must be managed carefully; if you run into trouble, try searching for solutions (I found [two](https://www.theserverside.com/video/How-to-easily-merge-and-resolve-git-stash-pop-conflicts) potential [pages](https://stackoverflow.com/questions/7751555/how-to-resolve-git-stash-conflict-without-commit) but you may find others more or less useful).

-You can keep your tests while stashing your fix by first committing the tests.
+3. Run your test and make sure it fails
+4. Pop the stash (select "Pop stash..." from the same menu), run your test, and make sure it passes.
+Commit the fix.

 If you discover your tests *don't* capture the problem, keep committing alterations to the test without committing the fix until you've successfully isolated the issue. *Optional*: for a cleaner `git` history, instead of making commits in VS Code using the check-mark, click "..." followed by "Commit" followed by "Commit staged (Amend)".
 This will modify your previous commit rather than creating a new one. *Never do this on main, only on branches*.

+Note that stashing/unstashing can sometimes generate conflicts which must be managed carefully; if you run into trouble, try searching for solutions (I found [two](https://www.theserverside.com/video/How-to-easily-merge-and-resolve-git-stash-pop-conflicts) potential [pages](https://stackoverflow.com/questions/7751555/how-to-resolve-git-stash-conflict-without-commit) but you may find others more or less useful).

 ## Background and context